-When a student reaches five unexcused/unverified absences or 10 total absences, the school will make a referral to the AU for appropriate actions (see District guidelines).
-In order to avoid this eventuality, there are several precautions to take: (1) reinforce being on time and good attendance, (2) call the school each time a student will be late or absent, (3) present any medical documentation to the health technician and/or attendance clerk if illness will be a consistent, foreseeable issue.
+When a student reaches five total absences (excused, unexcused and/or unverified), families will receive an attendance notification letter.
+When a student reaches 10 unverified, unexcused, or excused absences, families will receive an attendance warning letter and a referral to the AU for appropriate actions (see District guidelines).
+In order to avoid this, there are several precautions to take: (1) reinforce being on time and good attendance, (2) call the school each time a student will be late or absent, (3) present any medical documentation to the health technician and/or attendance clerk if illness will be a consistent, foreseeable issue.